Are you looking for a job in Tenerife? You are likely to be hired in the tourism field which remains the region's main job creator.

 Hence, you are likely to be hired in the tourism and hospitality fields if you have a good command of three or more foreign languages and especially if you are looking for seasonal jobs.
 Jobs are also available in other sectors such as industry, banking, services, trade, etc.

 Find a job

-You can start your job search well in advance on the internet: general and specialized websites are available.
+You can start your job search in Tenerife well in advance on the internet: general and specialized websites are available.
 You can also check out classified ads in local newspapers.
 If you are already on the spot, you could as well register with a recruitment agency.